cheeriojs/cheerio/website/docs/basics/loading.md

 :::tip

-If you're familiar with jQuery, then this step is new. jQuery operates on the one, baked-in DOM.
+If you're familiar with jQuery, then this step will be new to you. jQuery operates on the one, baked-in DOM.
 With Cheerio, we need to pass in the HTML document.

 :::